reactjs/react-modal/docs/styles/transitions.md

 }
 ```

-React Modal has adopted the [stable Portal API](https://reactjs.org/docs/portals.html) API as exposed in React 16.
+React Modal has adopted the [stable Portal API](https://reactjs.org/docs/portals.html) as exposed in React 16.

 And `createProtal` API from React 16 [no longer allow](https://github.com/facebook/react/issues/10826#issuecomment-355719729) developers to intervene the unmounting of the portal component.